geekychris/webhook_site/README.md

 ### Creating a Webhook

-1. Open http://localhost:8082 in your browser
+1. Open http://localhost:8082/create in your browser
-2. Use the "Create New Webhook" form at the top of the page
+2. Enter a custom path or click "Generate Random Path" for a word-pair based path (e.g., "cat-magnet")
-3. Enter a custom path (optional) or leave blank for a random UUID
+3. Click "Create Webhook"
-4. Click "Create Webhook"
+4. The webhook URL will be displayed and can be copied to clipboard

 ### Sending Webhook Requests